There is a strong correlation to sleep quality and skin quality. Dr Natalie Blakely was asked by Professional Beauty to share her advice.

 “Dark circles around the eyes are the most common tell-tale sign of a poor night’s sleep,” says Dr Natalie Blakely, aesthetic doctor and owner of the Light Touch Clinic is Weybridge, Surrey.
 These are caused by an increase in cortisol often referred to as the stress hormone, which the body produces lots of when it’s tired.

 Cortisol causes blood vessels to swell to accommodate an increased volume of blood.
 This happens to the blood vessels under the eyes too.
 “Cortisol activates our ‘fight or flight; response to make the body more alert when sleep deprived,” explains Blakely.
-“It can also elevate oil production leasing to breakouts.”
+“It can also elevate oil production leading to breakouts.”

 “Sleep induces the production of collagen, so over time a lack of sleep often leads to dark circles, fine lines and pallid complexions,” says Dr Michael Breus, a clinical psychologist known as “The Sleep Doctor”.
 “Plus, growth hormone peaks during deep sleep.
 And this plays a central role in initiating cellular repair.”

 The immune system takes a big hit when the body is deprived of regenerating sleep, and Breus says this is a common cause of rashes and other skin-related problems.

 What’s the most effective skincare ingredient for counteracting the signs of poor sleep on the face?